QAInsights/Performance-Engineers-Clubhouse/Speakers.md

 # 👋 Introduction

 🙏 Thanks for your time and sharing your knowledge with the community.
-This document will overview about the important points to rememeber.
+This document will overview about the important points to remember.

-Apart from the generic Clubhouse rules, please note down the following.
+Apart from the generic Clubhouse rules, please note down the following:

 # 0️⃣ Before the session